-The London Division has created a prize for the best submission by a medical undergraduate within the London Division.
+The London Division has created a prize for the best submission by a medical undergraduate and foundation doctor within the London Division.

 This can be any of the following: